unbit/uwsgi-docs/PyPy_benchmarks.rst

 Considerations:

-there is only slightly (read: irrelevant) better performance in PyPy, but memory usage is 10x higher with PyPy.
-It needs to be investigated.
+there is only slightly (read: irrelevant) better performance in PyPy.

+Memory usage is 10x higher with PyPy.

+(PyPy developers note)

+This is caused by the difference in the binary size (about 4 megs for libpython, about 50 for stripped libpypy-c).
+It is important to note that this 10x increse is only on startup, after app is loaded memory allocations are really different.

+(personal note)
+It looks like pypy team is working on reducing the binary size too

 CPU-Bound test (fibonacci)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^